 Davies has been producing animation since the 1980s, winning six animation BAFTAs and being nominated a further 11 times.
 The films he’s produced have received many global awards and he was presented with his latest accolade at the University’s graduation ceremony today.

-“It is a tremendous honour to receive this award, especially coming from the institution where myself, Mark Baker and Neville Astlely first met in the 1980s.
+“It is a tremendous honour to receive this award, especially coming from the institution where myself, Mark Baker and Neville Astley first met in the 1980s.
 Without those wonderful years working at Middlesex I’ve no doubt that Peppa would not exist!" says Phil Davies.

 While working with students at Middlesex Polytechnic in the 1980s, several ground-breaking films were produced including some for the newly established music station MTV.
 In the 1990s he regularly produced short films for Channel 4 and also ran the Channel 4 student animation competition.